Experience the Breathtaking Amalfi Coast Road: Italy's Most Scenic Drive

-The popular Amalfi Coast route (SS 163 Amalfitana) follows the shoreline from Sorrento south to Salerno, in Italy.
+The popular Amalfi Coast route follows the shoreline from Sorrento south to Salerno, in Italy.
 Locals recommend planning a drive of the Amalfi Coast during the shoulder tourist seasons, mid-September to October and May, when the road is less crowded and lumbering tour buses are fewer.
 It's one of the best coastal drives in the world.
 Picturesque Amalfi has been featured in films for as long as cameras have rolled at 24 frames per second.

-The surface of the road is asphalted.
-The coast is one of the most fascinating in the world for its landscape.
-Filled with tour buses, cars and scooters all fighting for space on hairpin turns along cliffs high above the sea.
-Yet every corner seems to reveal an even more stunning view.
-It's an unique opportunity to impress in your heart and memory breathtaking views protected by Unesco.
+The iconic road along the Amalfi Coast (Strada Statale 163 Amalfitana) is famous for its hairpin bends, zigzags, the views over the sea, and the narrowness in some parts.
+The road winds along the cliffs, and it was built at a very steep angle, so zigzags backwards and forwards.
+Amalfi Coast drive is arguably the world's most beautiful and thrilling sightseeing road.
+It's a unique opportunity to impress in your heart and memory breathtaking views protected by Unesco.
+Not to be missed are the stages or the drive in Amalfi, Positano, Scala and Vietri sul Mare.
 Picturesque Amalfi has been featured in films for as long as cameras have rolled at 24 frames per second, mainly chick flicks like Under the Tuscan Sun or the 1957 Humphrey Bogart classic Beat the Devil, featuring a very sultry Gina Lollobrigida.
 Gamers may recognize it as a setting for fictional tracks in “Forza Motorsport” and “Gran Turismo 4” games.

-The roads along the Amalfi Coast are famously winding, narrow, and challenging to drive.
-A quick glance at the map, at its sheer drops and serpentine twists and turns, confirms that this is no hype.
+Situated on the western coast of Italy and west of Salerno, the Amalfi coast is a popular tourist destination and the road is one of the many listed here that should be experienced by any driver who loves touring holidays.
 The Costiera Amalfitana, or Amalfi Coast, is widely considered Italy's most scenic stretch of coastline, a landscape of towering bluffs, pastel-hued villages terraced into hillsides, precipitous corniche roads, luxuriant gardens, and expansive vistas over turquoise waters and green-swathed mountains.
 Italy’s Amalfi Coast has one of the most romantic coastlines that you’ll find anywhere in Europe.
 Although you can also take a coach trip or a bus from Sorrento, you won’t get the full experience of the region unless you’re behind the wheel.
 Expect to find sandy coves as you turn around the bends and head down to Positano to see the colorful villas lining the picturesque mountainside.
 The best towns to visit along this drive are Amalfi, Positano, and Ravello.
 UNESCO actually named the Amalfi Coast an outstanding example of Mediterranean landscape and gave it a place on the World Heritage List.